 AfBAA SAFETY SEMINAR & African Business & General Aviation Conference & Exhibition

-African Business Aviation Association (AfBAA) is launching its first Business & General Aviation Conference & Exhibition taking place at The Safari Park Hotel, Nairobi, Kenya from Monday, 28th to Wednesday, 30th January, 2019.
+African Business Aviation Association (AfBAA) has launched its first Business & General Aviation Conference & Exhibition taking place at The Safari Park Hotel, Nairobi, Kenya from Monday, 28th to Wednesday, 30th January, 2019.

-The event will be officially opened by Captain Gilbert Kibe, Director General of the Kenya Civil Aviation Authority, and will be attended by African jet and turboprop aircraft operators and international aviation service providers and suppliers.
+The event was officially opened by Captain Gilbert Kibe, Director General of the Kenya Civil Aviation Authority, and is being attended by African jet and turboprop aircraft operators and international aviation service providers and suppliers.

 AfBAA Chairman, Nick Fadugba, says: “We are pleased with the positive response by the African and international aviation industry to this new initiative in Kenya.
 AfBAA is fully committed to serving the needs of its members throughout the continent, as well as to seeking the support of African governments and civil aviation authorities for business and general aviation in Africa.”

 Fadugba added that the key challenges facing AfBAA today are to grow its membership in Africa, provide added-value services to its members and to become financially sustainable.
 The Association has gone through a significant leadership transition this year with the appointment of Nick Fadugba as Chairman and JP Fourie as Vice Chairman, in May, and the end of the six-year tenure of the former Executive Director, Rady Fahmy, in November.
 A new Executive Director will be appointed as soon as possible, says Fadugba.